fzeeshan/iot_project/README.md

 ## Included files (In Progress)
-mysql_test.py contains code that generates sample data and adds to a mysql table. schema.sql contains mysql schema and table creation code.
+mysql_test.py contains code that generates sample data and adds to a mysql table. schema.sql contains mysql schema and table creation code. iot_data_elastic_search.py (In Prgress) will contain code to enter random data into ElasticSearch
 Note: This is a personal project (Not Forked)